MoniPar/tailors_thimble/README.md

 * A link on the Logo which brings the user to the home page.
 * A hamburger button on mobile which opens up a navigation list with links to the Home, About, Services, Register and Login pages.
 This helps reduce the clutter on the header by keeping the page links neatly stowed away until the user navigates to the hamburger button.
 The links have a hover and focus effect to help the user identify them as links.
-* Links to the Home, About, Services, Register and Login pages on tablet and desktop which help the user to easily navigate from page to page without having to revert back to the previous page via the back button.
+* Links to the Home, About, Services, Register and Login pages on tablet and desktop which help the user to navigate easily from page to page, without having to revert back to the previous page via the back button.
 The link to the current page is darker to help the user identify the page they are on.
 * The last two links change depending on the user's status.
 If the user is not logged, in the Register and Login links are displayed, while the Profile and Logout links are displayed if the user is logged in.
 * The header is fixed to the top so that the user always has access to the navigation links.